ShangriLaFarm/hubot-bash-and-iptables-handlers/README.md

   shellcmd ban save
 ```

-In our case we add some stuff to the DOOMED chain you can do that if you want functionality like "log&drop"
+In our case we add some stuff to the DOOMED chain so you can do that if you want functionality like "log&drop"
 ```bash
   iptables -A DOOMED -j LOG --log-prefix "DOOMED:" --log-level 4 iptables -A DOOMED -j DROP
 ```
-in this way packets are logged and them dropped.
+in this way packets are logged and then dropped.

 To intercept packets logged in this way we add an /etc/rsyslog.d/iptables-doomed.conf file with these content
 ```bash